anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 ### App Type

-In Intune, create a new Windows app using:
+In Intune, a new Windows app was created using:

 ```text
 App type: Windows app (Win32)
 ```

-Upload:
+Uploaded package:

 ```text
 7zip.intunewin